 While the power of transparent space works to hierarchically position individuals, communities, regions, and nations, it is also contestable – the subject interprets, and ruptures, the knowability of our surroundings.
 What this contestation makes possible are “black geographies,” which I want to identify as “the terrain of political struggle itself,” or where the imperative of a perspective of struggle takes place.

-McKittrick argues that traditional geography not only privileges transparent space, but also produces discourse around Blackness that equate it to subordination, the ungeographic, and metaphor.
+McKittrick argues that traditional geography not only privileges transparent space, but also produces discourse around Blackness that equates it to subordination, the ungeographic, and metaphor.
 This leads to assumptions that Black geography lacks material referents and is defined by words rather than places or discourses of dispossession.

 Why Black Geographies are an Alternative to Traditional Geography